sontek/sontek_net/sontek-frontend/posts/2023/nuking_aws_account.md

 - `arn:aws:iam::777777777777:saml-provider/AWSSSO_254abb4071f10b25_DO_NOT_DELETE`

-AWS clearly doesn't want us to delete that!
+AWS clearly does not want us to delete that!

 # Filters
 To prevent nuke from deleting resources you want to keep you can define presets